HCPSS/school-messenger-help/_posts/2014-02-17-editorial-process.markdown

 ## Features

-Syndicating news content from your school to parents is possible across the multiple platforms built for you by HCPSS Web Services.
+Syndicating news content from your school to parents is possible across the multiple platforms that schools have access to.

 This includes:

-- Your School's Website
+- A School's Website
 - SchoolMessenger
 - The HCPSS Mobile Application for Apple and Android devices

 ## In Practice

-Public Information uses a process that allows them to post news stories all week on the HCPSS Website, then pick stories to send out every Wednesday via a Weekly Newsletter.
+Communications uses a process that allows them to post news stories all week on the HCPSS Website, then pick stories to send out every Wednesday via a Weekly Newsletter.

 When a news item gets posted it's given a unique URL to share:

 ![](/school-messenger-help/images/editorial-process/grab-url.png)

-Posting stories on the site the instant they are available allows the Public Information Office to get news items out in a timely manner.
+Posting stories on the site the instant they are available allows the Communications Office to get news items out in a timely manner.

 This URL is then used to link readers to the full content from a smaller blurb, or content snippet, in the Weekly Newsletter that's sent out from SchoolMessenger.